RubixML/ML/README.md

 ```

 ### Fuzzy C Means
-Probabilistic distance-based clusterer that allows samples to belong to multiple clusters if they fall within a fuzzy region defined by the *fuzz* parameter.
+Probabilistic distance-based clusterer that allows samples to belong to multiple clusters if they fall within a *fuzzy* region controlled by the *fuzz* parameter.

 ##### Unsupervised | Learner | Probabilistic | Verbose | Persistable